 - Bullying, hazing and other actions taken with the intent of harming others;

-- Consumption or possession of illegal drugs or alcohol, tobacco or “vaping” products or materials, or any substance—even if not inherently illegal—that is, has been or can be used to create an unnatural high;
+- Consumption or possession of illegal drugs, alcohol, tobacco, “vaping” products or materials, or any substance that can be used to create an unnatural high;

-- AZA teens found in BBG sleeping area(s) and BBGs found in AZA sleeping area(s).
+- Alephs found in BBG sleeping area(s) and BBGs found in Alephs sleeping area(s);

-- Intimate contact in any sleeping area, or any public or private area.
+- Sexual activity/Intimate contact in any sleeping area, or any public or private area;

-- Unwanted or unwelcome sexual contact, whether physical or verbal;
+- Unwanted or unwelcome sexual activity/intimate contact, whether physical or verbal;

 - Sharing of prescription/over-the-counter medication;